mohammadAbbasniya/Genetic_DecisionTree_python/README.md

 # Genetic based Decision-Tree in Python
-This repository contains an implementation of **Decision Tree Classifier** which employs **Genetic Algorithm** for finding the best possible split on every node of the tree.
-No matter how many columns or how many classes is in your dataset, as long as it containing numerical rows, this package would classify it for you!
+This repository contains an implementation of **Decision Tree Classifier** which employs **Genetic Algorithm** for finding optimal split on every node of the tree.
+No matter how many columns or how many classes is in your dataset, as long as it contains numerical rows, this package would classify it for you!

+### Requirements
+1. `numpy`
+2. `sklearn`
+  <br> But wait 😅, it's not going to be a part of FROM-SCRATCH implementation, I only used it in [main.ipynb](https://github.com/mohammadAbbasniya/Genetic_DecisionTree_python/blob/main/main.ipynb) and [main.py](https://github.com/mohammadAbbasniya/Genetic_DecisionTree_python/blob/main/main.py) for the use of **train_test_split**, **confusion_matrix** and **accuracy_score** functions, not more, I promise.
+3. `graphviz`
+  <br> This is a relatively large package, it is only used in [main.ipynb](https://github.com/mohammadAbbasniya/Genetic_DecisionTree_python/blob/main/main.ipynb) for the visualisation of decision tree expansion.
+You don't have to install it if you are **Not** going to export the decision tree as an image.

 ## About Decision-tree
 A decision tree is a decision support hierarchical model that uses a tree-like model of decisions and their possible consequences.
 Decision trees are commonly used in operations research, specifically in decision analysis, to help identify a strategy most likely to reach a goal, but are also a popular tool in machine learning.
 A decision tree is a flowchart-like structure in which each internal node represents a "test" on an attribute (e.g. whether a coin flip comes up heads or tails), each branch represents the outcome of the test, and each leaf node represents a class label (decision taken after computing all attributes).
 The paths from root to leaf represent classification rules [[Wiki](https://en.wikipedia.org/wiki/Decision_tree)].
 An example of decision tree: